Zinger In The Woods is now in Second Life Book Santa Fe Bookstore

 “Completely!” responded the peace officer as he smiled and shut the cage door for good.

 To Every Spiritual Being living the human existence this second edition of The Preamble of the United States Constitution is for YOU.
-First and foremost, WE, The United States of America, acknowledge and wholeheartedly apologize for our crimes against YOU and YOUR ANCESTORS.
+First and foremost, WE, The United States of America, acknowledge and wholeheartedly apologize for our lies against YOU.
 Moreover, WE promise these words in the second edition of the Preamble will not ring hollow like its predecessor.
 Now in Order to form a more Perfect Union, establish Righteousness, insure inner Peace, promote Unity, foster Love, and secure the Mental, Physical, and Financial future of Ourselves and our Posterity, we must TRUST one another!

-The convenience store was their after school best friend as well.
+The convenience store was their after school supermarket as well.
 A friend that would feed them until their parents got home from work, school, or both.
-Not knowing how to pick healthier foods from the corner store, they usually turned to chips, pop, and a candy bar for dinner.
+Not knowing how to pick healthier foods from the corner store, they once again turned to chips, pop, and candy for dinner.

 Baked beans, eggs, and wheat toast